aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/chart-format/_index.md

 The following code snippet demonstrates how to set the chart area.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-SettingChartsAppearance-SettingChartArea-1.py" >}}

 ### **Setting Chart Lines**
-Developers can also apply different kinds of styles on the lines or data markers of the [SeriesCollection](https://reference.aspose.com/cells/python-net/aspose.cells.charts/seriescollection).
-The following code snippet demonstrates how to set chart lines using Aspose.Cells for Python via .NET API.
+Developers can also apply different kinds of styles to the lines or data markers of the [SeriesCollection](https://reference.aspose.com/cells/python-net/aspose.cells.charts/seriescollection).
+The following code snippet demonstrates how to set chart lines using the Aspose.Cells for Python via .NET API.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-SettingChartsAppearance-SettingChartLines-1.py" >}}